edcompton/WDI_PROJECT_4_API/jack_matthews/jacks_dev_diary.md

 18:00 - git master admin and team git guide.

 18:22 - (jm and jf) started looking at JF and HD's previous work on nokogiri. aiming to successfully scape one income statement for appl and parse the fields we want into a ruby hash.

+18:42 - familiarising myself with the sec document website and the urls we will be scraping.

+19:39 - xpath vs css selectors, following Nokogiri guide